Everything You Need To Know About Four Seasons Hotel Hong Kong (My Former Home)

 When you’re an expat in Hong Kong, living in a hotel isn’t too unusual.
-After Four Seasons Hotel Hong Kong opened in Central, we moved in to their serviced apartments which function like an apartment with hotel amenities.
+After Four Seasons Hotel Hong Kong opened in Central, we were thrilled to move in and experience luxury hotel living via their serviced apartments.

 What is unusual is the length of time we stayed, because most expats eventually move into their own flats to nest.
 But, really, if you could live in a luxury hotel, would you leave?
-We stayed at the hotel for 4 years, and my immensely positive experience there with the staff, amenities, food, and more is largely why I’m a genuine advocate for the brand.
+Our stay lasted over 4 years, and my immensely positive experience there with the staff, amenities, food, and more is largely why I’m a genuine advocate for the brand as a whole.

-If you are headed to Hong Kong with kids (or without), consider staying there.
+If you are headed to Hong Kong with kids (or without), you must consider staying at Four Seasons Hotel Hong Kong.
 We still make it our home away from home, as you can see above.

 This luxury hotel is located in Central, adjacent to the IFC mall and Victoria Harbour with its various ferry terminals.
 The location is extremely convenient if you are doing business in Central or traveling to Hong Kong with kids because it’s at the heart of various transportation arteries.

 For example, Central MTR station is accessible from inside the IFC mall, after about a 15-minute walk, along with the Airport Express which is about a 5-10 minute walk away from the hotel.
 Roll your suitcase to the Macau Ferry Terminal in about 5-10 minutes, too.
 Taxis, buses and ferries are also easy to catch nearby.